NBKelly/2022_AdventOfCode/README.md

 ## Solutions

 ### Day 01: Sonar Sweep
+#### Summary
+Count the number of times a number is greater than the last number.

+For part two, count the number of times a group of 3 number window is greater than the last 3 number window.
+(1-2-3 / 2-3-4 / 3-4-5).

 #### Part One: Count how many times a list increments.

 Simply read through the list, and note every time ```li(i) > li(i-1)```.